What is Hypochondria and How to Get Help?

 According to the OCD Center of Los Angeles, 4-6 percent of the population has clinically significant hypochondria.
 Furthermore, they suggest that up to 10 percent of all visits to primary care physicians may be due to hypochondriacal fears.

 Like many other mental health issues, hypochondria is a condition that is often tossed around lightly in conversation or used pejoratively.
-Someone might seem worried over a headache and be called a “hypochondriac” in a casual group setting.
+A person might seem worried over a headache and be called a “hypochondriac” in a casual group setting.
 It’s important to remember, however, that this pejorative term can undermine the potential severity of anxiety.
+Hypochondria is a real and entirely treatable disorder.
+If you recognize any of the symptoms listed above, help is available to you.
+Consider speaking with a therapist to help work through your illness anxiety.

 Talkspace articles are written by experienced mental health-wellness contributors; they are grounded in scientific research and evidence-based practices.
 Articles are extensively reviewed by our team of clinical experts (therapists and psychiatrists of various specialties) to ensure content is accurate and on par with current industry standards.